paigem52/Final-Project-COS498/README.md

 <h3>3.
 Build and Run the Containers</h3>
 docker compose build <br>
-docker compose up
+docker compose up <br>

-This will build both the Node.js and Nginx containers
+<br> This will build both the Node.js and Nginx containers

 <h3>4.
 Access the Website</h3>
 Once the containers are running, open your browser and go to: <br>
 http://157.245.118.26/

-The homepage should show navigation links for Register, Login, Comment Feed, and New Comment. <br>
+<br> The homepage should show navigation links for Register, Login, Comment Feed, and New Comment. <br>
 Only logged in users will be able to add a comment- guest users will be redirected to the login page.

 <h3>5.
 Stopping the Containers</h3>